oscar-barlow/CV/ReadMe.md

 In the course of Makers Academy I gained several ['learning to learn'](https://medium.com/@oscarbarlow/5-things-i-learned-in-the-first-half-of-makers-academy-7a51c67a6524#.jyn29mhm0) and [problem solving](https://medium.com/@oscarbarlow/my-coding-tools-so-far-5dbaaceb7007#.vej9ky8h1) skills which have enabled me to quickly pick up a language, and enjoy the learning process.

-I've included the project timescales in my project portfolio table, below, so you can get a sense of this.
+I've included timescales in my project portfolio table, below, so you can get a sense of this.

-##Projects
+## Projects

 | Name | Description | Technologies | Timeframe | Testing |
 | --- | --- | --- | --- | --- |